FullofJuice/rsschool-cv/cv.md

 - _Conducting English language lessons_
 - _Teaching grammar and basic concepts to teenagers_

-Taught children the technique of memorizing words in English
+- _Taught children the technique of memorizing words in English._

 ## Language Skill